catseye/ellsync/README.md

     is for example owned by another user and not world-readable, it will abort.
     `ellsync` does not currently detect this properly.
 It should be made to handle it gracefully, if possible.
-*   Better test case for `--thorough`.
-*   When executing system commands, don't use shell expansion.
 *   (Aspirational) Ability to convert the backup router to a `dot` file (`graphviz`) so that the relationships between the streams can be easily visualized.